boreendesign/nedblog_netlify/source/_posts/podcasts/new-podcast.md

 ---
-title: New Podcast
-shortdesc: Here is a Sample Podcast
-cmsUserSlug: ""
-date: 2017-04-29T00:00:00-07:00
 categories: null
+cmsUserSlug: ''
+date: 2017-04-29T07:00:00.000Z
 layout: post
+shortdesc: Here is a Sample Podcast
+title: New Podcast
 ---

-Just a test podcast
+Just a test podcast for what is coming up soon.